 An exploratory run down the Roaring River

-By Dan Coyle
+By Dan Coyle, 1999

 Since I broke my paddle I was using the only breakdown paddle we brought and I was flailing.
 It was an old worn down lightning with about 50% the blade surface I had been using.
 Promptly got stuck in a big hole above a sketchy limbo log backed up by a boulder and surfed it for about a minute or two before finally coming free and getting stuffed, temporarily, between the log and the boulder.
 Very tired.

-One big log jam portage followed the rest of the way by continuous, super techinical class 3+ to 4+/5- boulder gardens.
+One big log jam portage followed the rest of the way by continuous, super technical class 3+ to 4+/5- boulder gardens.
 Gradient on the map seemed about 120-150.
 Super fun, wished I'd had a real paddle so that I wasn't so gripped as I missed eddy after eddy with my breakdown.
-Aaron ran one double drop after boat scouting and exited into a river left eddy narrowly avoiding the large keeper hole that gabe did not see til too late.
-Took a thorough thrashing, throwing up a few times to finish it off after swimming and getting recirculated.
-In the end, gabe had to self rescue and said he finally got out by balling up.
+Aaron ran one double drop after boat scouting and exited into a river left eddy narrowly avoiding the large keeper hole that Gabe did not see til too late.

 After retrieving Gabe's paddle from a downstream rootwad we continued with more class 3-4 drops and gardens.
 Almost everything was boat scoutable and there were no other mandatory log portages though some of the wood demanded some extra attention.